 “The joiner executes the more minute parts of the wood-work of edifices, comprehending, among many things, the floors, window-frames, sashes, doors, mantles &c.”

 It was the joiner who made all the special, wooden bits built into a building.
-He made the decorative molding, window sash and trim, doors and casing, mantelpieces, built-ins such as shelves and cabinets and all sorts of ornament like corbels and crests.
-He worked at a bench either on the job site or in a shop using smaller tools like molding planes and carving gouges.
+He made the decorative molding, window sashes and trim, doors and casing, mantelpieces, built-ins such as shelves and cabinets and all sorts of ornament like corbels and crests.
+He worked at a bench either on the jobsite or in a shop using smaller tools like molding planes and carving gouges.
+Unlike the carpenter, the house joiner was also skilled at finishing his work with stains and varnish.

 There was overlap between the carpenter and house joiner as some of their work was quite similar.
 Indeed, many men did both jobs.